The Best 5 Infusions to Relieve a Cough

 - Ginger is said to have anti-inflammatory, digestive, and antiemetic properties

-To prepare any of these teas, boil a cup of water.
-To do this, you can put the cup in the microwave for two and a half or three minutes (depending on its power), add the ingredient (ginger, thyme, mint, etc.), cover it with a lid, and let it cook for a few minutes (approximately 5-7).
+You need hot water to prepare any of these infusions.
+Just place a cup of water in the microwave for two and a half or three minutes (depending on its power), add the ingredient (ginger, thyme, mint, etc.), cover it with a lid, and let it steep for a few minutes (approximately five-seven).

-Then, remove the lid and add the desired additional ingredient (a little honey, lemon juice, or a slice of orange) and drink it when it’s at a bearable temperature.
+Then, remove the lid and add the additional ingredient of your choice (honey, lemon juice, or a slice of orange) and drink it when it cools down enough to do so.

 Read more: Seven Summer Drinks You Can Make with Fruit

 What to do if your cough gets worse